 Much of Mount Dandenong is occupied by the Dandenong Ranges National Park, which offers a vast network of walking tracks through native Australian bush in a scenic and mountainous environment.
 Due to the area being the closest major mountain range to Melbourne, it is home to many of the city's TV and radio transmission towers, which soar into the sky out of the surrounding forests.

-Looking for hikes and trails in Mount Dandenong or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mount Dandenong?
+Try these trails with a similar difficulty grade.

 Favourite